Gouravlamba/post-flow-flutter-app/README.md

 License

-🧩 Project Overview
+<h2>🧩 Project Overview</h2>

-PostsFlow App is a Flutter application designed to fetch a list of posts from a REST API, cache them locally, display them in a beautiful UI, and provide a smooth browsing experience using state management and clean architecture.
+PostsFlow App is a Flutter application designed to:

-The goal of this assignment project is to show:
+Fetch a list of posts from a REST API

+Cache them locally

+Display them in a beautiful UI

+Provide smooth browsing using BLoC + clean architecture

+Goals of the assignment:

 ✔ Code cleanliness